AIAA/IEEE Electric Aircraft Technologies Symposium (EATS)

 The 4th annual AIAA/IEEE Electric Aircraft Technologies Symposium will take place 12-13 August 2021.
 We are currently anticipating a hybrid symposium format, where authors have the choice to present their work virtually or in person.
 Abstracts with a minimum length of 1500 words are encouraged, though successful submissions must include sufficient detail to demonstrate the purpose of the paper, the technical foundation for the topics to be discussed, any preliminary results to date, and the expected results of the final paper, including key figures, equations, tables, and references, as appropriate.
 Authors should submit to the topic, "Electric Aircraft Technology," during Step 2: Submission Details of the abstract submission process.

 For 2021, EATS will encompass three days of panel sessions, keynote addresses and technical sessions.
-Papers for the 2021 event will be solicited in all relevant areas including, but not limited to, the following:
+Papers for the 2021 event have been solicited in all relevant areas including, but not limited to, the following:

 - Hybrid/Electric Propulsion Systems Architectures

 - Electrical Energy Generation and Storage (including battery, fuel cell, solar, turbo-electric, and others)